noerdisch/VagrantNoerdisch/README.md

 | Elasticsearch     | elasticsearch.local.noerdisch.net | *none*                       | 192.168.50.50:9200 | HTTP     |
 | MySQL             | db.local.noerdisch.net            | *none*                       | 192.168.50.51:3306 | MySQL    |

+As we've seen the majority of our projects use `html` as document root, nginx will prefer `html` over `Web` as document root.
+If however there is no `html` folder in place nginx will fall back to `Web` as document root to provide backwards compatibility.

 ### PHP Versions

 Based on the awesome [PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php/+index) of [Ondřej Surý](https://deb.sury.org/#donate) this box does provide a couple of different PHP versions.